Paracosmus/Quillscript-Docs/index.md

 ![](./static/img/banner.gif)
 #

-<a href="https://www.fab.com/listings/3dab3d58-9249-48a6-a039-ada7457c7e4e" target="_blank">Quillscript</a>, formerly known as _Snowfall_, is an <a href="https://www.unrealengine.com/" target="_blank">Unreal Engine</a> code plugin.
+[Quillscript](https://www.fab.com/listings/3dab3d58-9249-48a6-a039-ada7457c7e4e), formerly known as _Snowfall_, is an [Unreal Engine](https://www.unrealengine.com/) code plugin.
 It controls the story and narrative flow for RPGs, visual novels, and other story-driven games.
 Including player choices, story branching, conditions, code integration, and much more.
 All of that is done through an easy-to-use screenplay-style scripting language.

 ### For Writers
 Writers have a screenplay-style scripting language to author their stories.